Prag8855/aab/content/guides/german-health-insurance.md

     reviews/german-health-insurance/mona-anbari.md
 ---

-When you [move to Germany](/guides/moving-to-berlin), you must choose your health insurance.
+When you [move to Germany](/guides/moving-to-berlin), you must get health insurance.
 All German residents need health insurance.
 It pays for your healthcare when you are sick.
 You need it to apply for a [residence permit](/glossary/Aufenthaltstitel), and to [start working](/guides/find-a-job-in-berlin#start-working).

 This guide explains how German health insurance works, and how to choose the best health insurance for your needs.